Justin Vlasits [home page]

 (B.A., Columbia University).
 His main interests are in ancient philosophy, logic, and epistemology.
-His dissertation project is on the methods of collection and division in Plato and Aristotle.
-Current side projects include the relationship between full and partial belief, the Ramsey test for conditionals, logical omniscience in formal models of epistemic states, the knowability paradox, and inquiry in Sextus Empiricus.
+His dissertation project is on the methods of collection and division in Plato and Aristotle, which he thinks have an important place in the history of logic.

 Justin also maintains serious interests in the history and philosophy of science and mathematics, decision theory, metaphysics, and the reception of ancient philosophy.

-In Spring 2014, he is GSI for Philosophy 100: Philosophical Methods.
-In the past, he has been GSI for Introduction to Logic, Ancient Philosophy, Philosophy of Mind, Plato, and Aristotle.
+In the past, he has been primary instructor for Ancient Philosophy and GSI for Introduction to Logic, Ancient Philosophy, Philosophical Methods, Philosophy of Mind, Philosophical Logic, Medieval Philosophy, Plato, Aristotle, and Presocratic Philosophy.